-It’s time to stop the nagging.
+It’s time that CPOs should stop doing the nagging.
 But thanks to AI-driven technologies, that doesn’t mean procurement can’t still guide policy.
 Here’s Nordstrom’s approach to managing ground transportation, using Suplari’s insights tool:

 Every week a report is generated using expense reports, credit card statements, and outside data feeds.
 The system compiles all taxi, limo, and car service expenses.
 It groups by business units, and sends to the department heads, highlighting the number of transactions and percentage of spend that appear to be outside recommended policy.

 Users aren’t scolded; they are provided information.
 Their own P&L and travel budgets motivate them to adopt policy correctly.

 STOP #2: Stop Hiring Data Analysts

 Good sourcing will always need good data, but that no longer means every procurement team needs a deep bench of data analysts.
 Vendor usage and billing outputs are becoming more standardized, and AI engines can save untold hours by importing, cleaning, and assembling those data fully automated fashion.
 If data wrangling is still a primary activity on your team, a tool upgrade is probably in order.

 At the same time, procurement leaders are realizing that the critical steps to success are not technical but organizational and interpersonal.
 The Deloitte 2018 CPO survey confirms research by Google and others on high-performing teams: it’s the soft skills that bring results.

 An individual with a background in change management or cross-organizational selling will have a positive influence on team culture.